NixOS/nix/src/nix/registry-pin.md

   …
   ```

-* Pin `nixpkgs` in a custom registry to its most recent Git revision
+* Pin `nixpkgs` in a custom registry to its most recent Git revision:

   ```console
   # nix registry pin --registry ./custom-flake-registry.json nixpkgs